lolyu/sonic-mgmt/docs/testbed/README.testbed.testbedv2.phase#1.md

       * if Redis is newly-installed
         * initialize each db based on `connection_db_mapping`
         * init `server_state` to `down`
-    * ensure server daemon is running.
+    * ensure servercfgd is running.
       * if `enforce_provision_server_daemon` is `True`, enforce re-deploy server daemon
   * called in `remove_topo` with `action: stop_db` if `disable_connection_db` is `True`
-    * ensure server daemon is stopped
+    * ensure servercfgd is stopped
     * ensure Redis and py-redis is removed